nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected: Lists out the name of all anime in the first watchlist.

     4. Other incorrect commands to try:
-        1.  `view x` (where x is a negative number, zero, a word, or a number exceeding the number of watchlists)
+        1.  `view x` (where x is a negative number, zero, a word, or a number exceeding the number of watchlist)

 <br/>